 “No, they wouldn’t do that.”

 And interestingly, we’ve heard similar things from some schools working with children with SEND.
-For some children, changing a much loved popular culture character or taking them into a different story world can genuinely feel really uncomfortable because they’re so
+For some children, changing a much loved popular culture character or taking them into a different story world can genuinely feel really uncomfortable because they’re so attached to the “correct” version of that character.

 This shows just how deeply children connect with stories and characters.
 But it also makes me wonder what happens when stories stop feeling like magic doors and start feeling like fixed scripts.

-Because children’s storytelling used to be gloriously chaotic.
+Because children’s storytelling can be gloriously chaotic.

 .png)